21 DAYS OF PRAYER & FASTING

 If you're new to fasting and would like some helpful tips and resources, please click the links below!

 Through fasting and prayer, we’ve personally experienced moments of incredible intimacy with God, an increased dependence upon him, and ability to hear his voice clearer than ever.
-We can’t wait to see and hear all the God does through this fast as we prepare to launch Zion Church!
+We can’t wait to see and hear all the God does through this fast as we press in together.

 - Pastor Jon & Tayren Krist